rahul385/disaster-response-project/README.md

 pandas, numpy, re, pickle, nltk, flask, json, plotly, sklearn, sqlalchemy, sys.

 ## Project Overview
+The objective of this Machine Learning project is to analyze thousands of real messages sent during natural disasters either via social media or directly to disaster response organizations.

-This code is designed and developed to run a web app which helps in disaster management (e.g. Flood, Earthquake etc.).
-In the event of a natural disaster, thousands of messages are sent on social media seeking help of various categories.
-This disaster response pipeline will classify those text messages into several categories which can then be monitored by respective government bodies.
+Machine learning is critical to helping different disaster response organizations understand which messages are relevant to them and which messages to prioritize.
+During these disasters is when they have the least capacity to filter out messages that matter, and find basic methods such as using key word searches to provide trivial results.
+This disaster response pipeline will classify those text messages into several categories which can easily be monitored by respective disaster management organizations.

 ## File Description:
 * **process_data.py**: This file takes csv files as input containing message data and message categories (labels), and then merges the data and exports it into a database table.